aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/Fargate.md

 ## Prerequisites

-1. You must complete the RDS phase of this workshop round before starting this phase.
+1. You must complete the RDS phase of this builder session before starting this phase.

 2. You should be familiar with Docker concepts.